What are the positive and negative side effects of having Gastric Bypass (Roux-En-Y) surgery?

 - Because of malabsorption, patients have to take vitamin supplements for Vitamin B12, Calcium and Iron for the rest of their life.

 - Initial chances of getting affected with Dumping syndrome is high.
-But with constant care and periodic follow up with the bariatric surgeon, this condition should subside after getting used to eating pattern.
+But with constant care and periodic follow up with the bariatric surgeon, this condition should subside after getting used to the eating pattern.

-- If you are a smoker and also consume alcohol, it is better to quit both after a Gastric bypass as the chances of acquiring ulcer is high.
+- If you are a smoker and also consume alcohol, it is better to quit both after a Gastric bypass as the chances of acquiring ulcer are high.
 Logically it is actually a good thing.